Topspin: Tennis

 Other than trajectory in air, top spin lets the bounce of the ball be flatter than without spin.

 In tennis, because of a net being in the middle of the court, using topspin will increase the player's consistency.
 Topspin also allows a player a greater margin of error.
 Because topspin brings the ball down toward the ground quicker, a player can hit the ball higher over the net, thus increasing the margin of error.
 This may help in lobbing an opponent who is waiting at the net, or playing directly to a player's feet.
 Hitting low to high as the player approaches the contact point will impart lift.
 Keeping the racquet face (the strings) slightly closed from perpendicular will impart the topspin to the ball that the player wants.
-However, balls that bounce lower due to greater force or backspin are much more difficult to return using a grip that confers topspin such as the semi-western and western grips, as the racket is angled too far downwards to 'lift' the ball back over the net.
+Balls that bounce lower due to greater force or backspin are much more difficult to return using a grip that confers topspin such as the semi-western and western grips, as the racket is angled too far downwards to 'lift' the ball back over the net.
 As such, topspin is more effectively used on slower, higher bouncing surfaces such as clay.
 Topspin is also far more difficult to impart on backhand strokes due to the physical limitations of an arm stretched across the body.

 On most court surfaces, topspin also makes the ball bounce lower.
-As a result, it is often used on clay or "soft" court surfaces which have a naturally higher bounce in order to make the ball harder for the opponent to hit.
+As a result, it is often used on clay or "soft" court surfaces which have a naturally higher bounce to make the ball harder for the opponent to hit.
 An opponent with a one-handed backhand is especially vulnerable to a topspin shot because it is difficult to hit a low ball with a one-handed backhand.